top of page

 • Tell everyone the truth all at once

-You just have to take one honest step at a time.
+You just need to take one honest step at a time.
+Remember, this journey is yours, and you have the right to move at your own pace.

 Comments